 The design of a queue structure is a task which should not be underestimated.
-Our experience shows that it is highly recommendable to validate conceptual thoughts in a dry run against the existing IT infrastructure before configuring OTRS ITSM.
-It has proven of value to resort to external assistance, e.g. of OTRS or ITIL practice experts for the queue design.
+Our experience shows that it is highly recommendable to validate conceptual thoughts

 4. Change ticket data

 All changes to the ticket can be effected just as in OTRS using the links below the navigation bar.